-Comment See Section II-B for the procedure to be followed when selecting variations.
+Comment See Section II-C for the procedure to be followed when selecting variations.

-A. Elementary Variations (grade 6 and below)

-- 1. Required Cube The Solution must contain a cube.
+- A. Elementary Variations (grade 6 and below) - 1.
+Required Cube The Solution must contain a \\\\ cube.
 The player selecting this variation specifies which non-digit symbol from the Resources fills the blank in the previous sentence. - Comment If, say, Required is chosen along with B Wild, a B cube used as does not satisfy the Required Cube variation. - 2.
-Wild Cube The cube may represent any symbol on the cubes except a digit.
-The cube must stand for the same symbol everywhere it occurs in the Solution.
+Wild Cube The \\\ cube may represent any symbol on the cubes except a digit.
+The \\\ cube must stand for the same symbol everywhere it occurs in the Solution.
 The player selecting this variation specifies which cube from the Resources is wild.
 The wild cube may not be a digit.
-Each Solution-writer must specify in writing the interpretation of the wild cube if it stands for anything other than itself in his Solution.
+Each Solution-writer must specify in writing the interpretation of the wild cube if it stands for anything other than itself in their Solution.

 - (a) If both B Wild and B Required are chosen, a B cube must be in the Solution but may stand for another symbol. - (b) See Appendix A for examples of ways to indicate what a wild cube stands for in a Solution.
-However, if B is wild but used as B, this need not be indicated. - 3.
-U and \cap Interchangeable Any U may represent U or \cap , and any \cap may represent \cap or U.
+However, if B is wild but used as B, this need not be indicated.

+3. U and $\cap$ Interchangeable Any U may represent U or $\cap$ , and any $\cap$ may represent $\cap$ or U.

 - (a) U and ∩ need not be used consistently.
-In a Solution, one U (or ∩) may be used as U and another U (or ∩) used as ∩. - (b) Any wild cube used as \underline{U} or $\underline{\cap}$ gains the full interchangeable power granted \underline{U} and $\underline{\cap}$ by this variation. - (c) If U (or ∩) Wild and U-∩ Interchangeable are both chosen for a shake, then, if U (or ∩) is used just for itself or ∩, it need not be used consistently.
-However, if U (or ∩) is used for any symbol other than U or ∩, then it must represent that same symbol throughout the Solution. - (d) Since this variation makes U and ∩ "wild" in only a limited way, players are not required to indicate in writing where in the Solution a U stands for ∩ or a ∩ stands for U. They should simply write the symbol they want mathematically. - (e) If \underline{U} Wild is also called, this does not mean $\underline{\cap}$ cubes are wild and vice-versa. - 4. $\underline{V \text{ and } \wedge \text{ Interchangeable}}$ Any \underline{V} may represent \underline{V} or $\underline{\Lambda}$, and any $\underline{\Lambda}$ may represent $\underline{\Lambda}$ or \underline{V} .
+In a Solution, one U (or ∩) may be used as U and another U (or ∩) used as ∩. - (b) Any wild cube used as U or ∩ gains the full interchangeable power granted U and ∩ by this variation. - (c) If U (or ∩) Wild and U-∩ Interchangeable are both chosen for a shake, then, if U (or ∩) is used just for itself or ∩, it need not be used consistently.
+However, if U (or ∩) is used for any symbol other than U or ∩, then it must represent that same symbol throughout the Solution. - (d) Since this variation makes U and ∩ "wild" in only a limited way, players are not required to indicate in writing where in the Solution a U stands for ∩ or a ∩ stands for U. They should simply write the symbol they want mathematically. - (e) If $\underline{U}$ Wild is also called, this does not mean $\underline{\cap}$ cubes are wild and vice-versa. - V and ∧ Interchangeable Any V may represent V or ∧, and any ∧ may represent ∧ or V.